 - 5-step process to checking engineering calculations

-Go read my “how to humble yourself by looking at stars” article.
-It’ll give you perspective on your place in the universe.
-Because no one wants to work with a prick.
-And to be straight to the point, don’t do any of the following:
+Go read my “how to humble yourself by looking at stars” article – it’ll give you some perspective on where you stand in this vast universe.
+Trust me, nobody wants to work with an insufferable know-it-all.
+Steer clear of:

-- Blame others for your mistakes and shortcomings
+- Blaming others for your mistakes and shortcomings

-Don’t put your head down and only focus on your own engineering trade.
-The best engineers I know are experts in their fields.
-But also, they have a broad knowledge of other engineering fields too.
+Don’t bury yourself in your own engineering specialty.
+The best engineers I’ve met are not only experts in their fields but also have a broad understanding of other engineering disciplines.

-For example, with every project, you’ll need to ask and answer the following question:
+For instance, with every project, you’ll need to tackle this crucial question:

 How to stay within your client’s agreed-upon overall budget?

-Just as important, learn how to focus.
-Cut out any and all distractions when you work.
-For example, a quick search on Reddit can kill hours of your time if you’re not careful.
-You go check something simple, and next thing you know, you’ve gone down endless rabbit holes.
-Then, your entire daily schedule will be off.
+Equally important, learn to focus.
+Eliminate distractions when you’re working.
+For example, a quick search on Reddit can quickly turn into hours lost if you’re not careful.
+One moment you’re checking a question, the next thing you know, you’re tumbling down endless rabbit holes, and your entire schedule is thrown off.

-To improve your focus and productivity, I suggest learning how to work like a machine.
+To boost your focus and productivity, learn how to work like a machine.

 “What every engineer should know?” wrap up

-What do you believe every engineer should know, to have a successful career?
-What non-technical skill do you find is the most important for engineers?
+What do you think every engineer should master to have a successful career?
+Which non-technical skill do you find is the most important for engineers?